guomics-lab/MassNet-DDA/README.md

 The time estimated for setting up is 10-20 minutes depending on network speed and platform.

-> **⚠️Note**: This Docker container includes only the runtime environment — no models are included!
-Please make sure you have downloaded the required models from the official or designated sources and loaded them correctly as described in the documentation.
+# Environment Setup

+We provide both Docker and Conda set-up guide, user can choose between option A: Docker and option B: Conda below:

-## Usage
+## Option A: Docker

 Python version: 3.10

-### Option 1: Use a Pre-built Docker Image (Recommended)
+###  Option A.1: Use a Pre-built Docker Image (Recommended)

 You can directly pull the pre-built image from Docker Hub: